VolodimirBegy/webAD/README.md

 Logic is located in 'models' folder, drawings are in the 'views'

 Following algorithms and data structures are visualized:
-* Bubble/Selection/Merge/(Binary) Quick/LSD Radix/Bucket/Counting Sort
+* Bubble/Selection/Quick Sort
-* Double/Linear/Extendible Hashing, Linear Probing, Separate Chaining, BISEH
+* Double/Linear Hashing, Linear Probing
-* Breadth/Depth First Search, Kruskal, Dijkstra, Prim, Topological Sort and Floyd-Warshall Algorithms
+* Breadth/Depth First Search, Kruskal and Dijkstra Algorithms
-* Binary Search Tree, B+ Tree, Binary Min Heap, Heap Sort, Trie, Traversal, 2-3-4 Tree
+* Binary Search Tree, B+ Tree, Binary Min Heap, Heap Sort

 To start the visualization just open the 'index.html' in the 'htmls' folder